OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 | DADOS | consent:{ConsentId} |
 | PAGTO | consent:{ConsentId} |

+## Client

+In the client registration process, using the authentication method *tls_client_auth*, the client must send the field *tls_client_auth_subject_dn* with the AttibuteTypes(Descriptors) in the format defined in item 7.1.2.
+In case of non-adherence to this standard, the registration will be rejected.

 # Software Statement

 > A software statement is a JSON Web Token (JWT) [RFC7519] that asserts metadata values about the client software as a bundle.